goyal6624/data-collection-challenge/README.md

 ## Acknowledgments

 - The data used in this visualization is sourced from [NASA's Mars Climate Database](https://mars.nasa.gov/insight/weather/).
-- It was collected by the [InSight Lander](https://mars.nasa.gov/insight/mission/overview/), which is part of NASA's [Discovery Program](https://discovery.nasa.gov/).
+- It was collected by the [InSight Lander](https://mars.nasa.gov/insight/mission/overview/), which is part of NASA's [Discovery Program](https://discovery.nasa.gov/), and scraped using `BeautifulSoup` and `splinter`.
 - The news article previews are sourced from [Mars Daily News](https://mars.nasa.gov/rss/api/?feed=weather&category=insight&feedtype=json&ver=1.0).